mskilab-org/gUtils/rtdocs/tutorial.rst

 ``gr1 %^% gr2``

-gives a length(gr1) logical vector with TRUE if gr1 intersects some interval in gr2
+gives a length(gr1) logical vector with values of TRUE or FALSE.
+TRUE if gr1 intersects some interval in gr2, FALSE otherwise.

 ``gr1 %*% gr2``